 It is always advised to minimize your debt from dental practice loans when and where you can.
 A few ways to reduce your loan amount is on equipment and office improvements.

-- Find a space with a vacated dental practice, therefore the plumbing for the operatories is already taken care of.
+- Finding a space with a vacated dental practice; therefore, the plumbing for the operatories is already taken care of.

-- Explore space-share opportunities with other medical professionals or dental specialists.
+- Exploring space-share opportunities with other medical professionals or dental specialists.

-- Find a landlord who will be motivated to make you happy and will pay for all, or most, of your improvements.
+- Finding a landlord who will be motivated to make you happy and will pay for all or most of your improvements.

-- Keep your office design simple at first and upgrade once your cash flows allows.
+- Keeping your office design simple at first and upgrade once your cash flows allows.

-Whether you are one that wants to “visualize” your goals, or one to simply write it down, it is important to establish them at the beginning.
+Whether you are one who wants to “visualize” your goals or simply write it down, it is important to establish them at the beginning.
 Don’t be vague.
 Be sure to include details when you come up with your goals.
-By considering the following at the beginning, you will be ahead of the game when making decisions with your start-up dental office.
+By considering the following at the beginning, you will be ahead of the game when making decisions with your startup dental office.

 - What are your production goals and cash flow projection?